guycole/perky-janus/README.md

 The deployment domain is a network of single board computers in a mobile application.
 Little computers have terrible clock drift, so an external source was a priority.
 I also needed location (because, mobile) so a GPS was mandatory.

 ## The Plan
-1. Purchase a GPS receiver w/PPS output (probably not USB)
+1. Purchase a GPS receiver w/PPS output (probably not a USB device)
 1. Flash a BeagleBone Black w/a fresh image
 1. Install software packages
 1. Configure GPS and PPS